wpaccessibility/accessibility-team-handbook/index.md

-# Handbook
+# WordPress Accessibility Team Handbook

-In this Make WordPress Accessibility Handbook you will learn what the [best practices](https://make.wordpress.org/accessibility/handbook/best-practices/) are for web accessibility, the many great [accessibility tools](https://make.wordpress.org/accessibility/handbook/which-tools-can-i-use/), the [testing we do](https://make.wordpress.org/accessibility/handbook/get-involved/audits-and-testing/) to improve WordPress, themes, and plugins, and [how to get involved](https://make.wordpress.org/accessibility/handbook/get-involved/) in WordPress accessibility.
+Welcome to the Accessibility Team Handbook.
+Here you find information about the team, the work we do and [how to get involved](https://make.wordpress.org/accessibility/handbook/get-involved/).
+Learn about the [accessibility testing we do](https://make.wordpress.org/accessibility/handbook/get-involved/audits-and-testing/) to improve WordPress core, themes and plugins.

 ## Our Mission